nens/threedi-docs/source/d_simulate_modeller_interface.rst

    * - 3
      - 10

-If *interpolate* is checked, the discharge after half an hour will be 8 m<sup>3</sup>/s.
-If it is not checked, the discharge after half an hour will be 0 m<sup>3</sup>/s.
+If *interpolate* is checked, the discharge after half an hour will be 8 m\ :sup:`3`/s.
+If it is not checked, the discharge after half an hour will be 0 m\ :sup:`3`/s.

 Editing a time series for a single boundary condition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^